 The PhD in Prevention Science and Community Health will prepare students with the necessary expertise and interdisciplinary background to contribute to 21st century prevention and community health research.
-Students will be trained in both traditional and innovative areas of prevention science.
-These include etiology, intervention design and evaluation, innovative data collection and analyses, and implementation science.
+Students receive training in both traditional and innovative areas of prevention science including etiology, intervention design and evaluation, innovative data collection and analyses, community-based participatory research and implementation science.

 The Prevention Science program offers students the unique opportunity to interact with faculty who specialize in all stages of the intervention development and evaluation process, as well as in various methodologies such as community-based participatory research and mixed-methods research.
 Program faculty are experts in cultural diversity and health disparities.
 They are focused on acculturation; cultural predictors of health disparities; and efficacious methods, strategies, and programs for reducing health disparities locally, nationally, and internationally.
 Key research areas include: substance use, HIV, cancer, diabetes, obesity, delinquency and depression.

 · Application - Applicants must submit their application online through SOPHAS, the centralized application service of the Association of Schools and Programs of Public Health (ASPPH).
 All application materials, including transcripts, test scores, statement of purpose/personal statement, resume/CV, and letters of recommendations, must be submitted directly through SOPHAS.
 Applicants to the MD/PhD program must apply through AMCAS.

 · Transcripts – Applicants must submit official transcripts from all previously attended colleges and universities.
 All foreign transcripts must be official and submitted in the original language.
 If the original language is not English, an official translation must be submitted along with the transcript.
 We do not accept evaluations from foreign credentialing service organizations.
 All non-U.S. transcripts must be evaluated by the World Education Service (WES) using ICAP course-by-course evaluation service.